elastic/sysgrok/README.md

 # Examples

-The following has some examples of how to use `perf-copilot` to solve common problems that come up when profiling and optimising a system.
-Across all commands, the purpose of `perf-copilot` is two fold: firstly, help you understand your profiling data, and secondly help you come up with ideas for optimising your system.

 Note 1: The output of `perf-copilot` is heavily dependent on the input prompts, and I am still experimenting with them.
 This means that the output you get from running `perf-copilot` may differ from what you see below.
 It may also vary based